TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-28-why-I-switched-scrutinizer-for-phpstan-and-you-should-too.md

 Commit and... push!
 Now you are running PHPStan on your open-source project.
 Congrats!

-## The One Thing I love about PHPStan
+## The One Thing I Love About PHPStan

 One last thing.
 You may have noticed the `level` option.
 What's that for?
 PHPStan has now 5 levels (in time of writing this article) - **1 = least strict, 5 = the most strict**.